uvlens/edu_sdk/README.md

 	document.getElementByID('response').innerHTML = UV;
 	```

-9. Congratulations, you have now created a webpage that tells you the current UV for your location.
+9. Congratulations, you have created a webpage that tells you the current UV for your location.

-Now you can repeat almost the same process to get the **UV forecast** for the next four days.
+You can repeat almost the same process to get the **UV forecast** for the next four days.
 1. Create another **button**, set its text to something like "Get UV Four Day Forecast" and set its `onclick=getForecastUV()`.
 2. In your javascript file add another function called "getForecastUV".
 3. This function should do pretty much the same thing as the getCurrentUV function only use `UV = uvlens.getForecastUV(latitude, longitude)` instead of `uvlens.getCurrentUV(latitude, longitude)`